Nice to meet you.

 What I dislike about Altium Designer:

-• The system requirements for Altium Designer were challenging for me, as it requires a lot of memory and processing power.
-On less powerful computers, I experienced slowdowns and lag, which significantly impacted my workflow, especially with larger, more complex projects.
+• The system requirements for Altium Designer were challenging, as it requires a lot of memory and processing power.
+On less powerful computers, I can anticipate some slowdowns and lag, which can significantly impact the workflow, especially with larger, more complex projects.

-• Adding footprints to devices was a frustrating process for me.
-Navigating through multiple libraries and linking the footprint to the schematic symbol wasn’t straightforward, and I found myself spending extra time verifying everything was correct, which slowed me down.
+• I observed that adding footprints to devices was a challenge.
+Navigating through multiple libraries and linking the footprint to the schematic symbol wasn’t simple, and I noticed that G2 users were spending extra time verifying everything was correct, which slowed them down.

 What G2 users dislike about Altium Designer: